ashu20071/learn/out/production/learn/GeekTrust/TameOfThrones/Readme.md

 Exceptions for incorrect or invalid input is handled by throwing `IllegalArgumentException`.

 Test Cases written for positive and negative response and also for invalid input in `GeekTrustTest` class.
+Provide test values in `decipherTest` method in test class to test different values.

+How to run
+---
+Run `main` method in `Geektrust` class.
+Pass absolute path to `input` text file as argument containing kingdom name and secret message.
+Refer included `guide` for input examples.